m199/BeTon/README.md

 *   Audio playback
 *   Playlist creation
+*   Reads and writes tags, with bfs attribute synchronization (currently only one way)
 *   MusicBrainz metadata lookup
 *   Color support, just drop a color on the seekbar